 Click on the link to their team page below!

 How to request a school visit?

 Find out which team is the closest to your school, go to their team page and find their contact details.
 You can also find the teams email address on the CONTACT US site.

-Note that if your school is far away from one of our teams, we might not be able to visit you.
-However, some of our teams welcome school visits on their campus!
+If your school is far away from one of our teams, we might not be able to visit you in person.
+Since 2020, we have the ability to visit schools remotely through live onlline visits.
+Some of our teams are resuming in person visit in the classroom or on their campus.

 A short history of the Cell EXPLORERS network expansion: